/services/tree-service/shrub-disease-treatment/

 Pachysandra volutella blight targets Japanese pachysandra.
 The stems of an infected plant will darken and die.
 If conditions are particularly wet, orange/pink fungal spores will colonize the surface of dead stems.
 Brown and tan spots will develop on the leaves and eventually spread over the entire leaf.
 Concentric line patterns may be visible.

-Phytophthora is a root rot commonly found on Oaks and Dogwoods, as well as new plantings, that causes a slow decline of the tree.
+Phytophthora is a root rot commonly found on oaks and dogwoods, as well as new plantings, that causes a slow decline of the tree.
 Infected leaves will turn light green or yellow and may even fall off of the tree.
 This species can survive in the soil for years as long as moist conditions persist.

 Thielaviopsis or more commonly known as Black Root Rot is a difficult disease to control once it is started.
 It can be identified by dark brown or black spores within the root, followed by black lesions on the root.
 This is an opportunistic pathogen that attacks plants under stress.